dutch-dwellings/dutch-dwelling-database/README.md

 ### Installation

 Make sure you have Python3 and [PostgreSQL](https://www.postgresql.org/download/) installed.
 On macOS you can use [Homebrew](https://brew.sh/):
-`brew install postgresql` or use the [PostgreSQL installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
+`brew install postgresql`, or use the [PostgreSQL installer](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads).
 Make sure that `psql` is accessible in your terminal.
 If you used the installer on macOS you might need to [update your `PATH`](https://dba.stackexchange.com/a/3008) with e.g. `/Library/PostgreSQL/12/bin/`.

 To check installed versions (any later versions should work too):